 President Jakaya Kikwete is the fourth democratically elected president of Tanzania which continues to maintain a peaceful existence in an often turbulent post-independence period in the region.
 The President won his second and last term in 2010 with 61% of the vote.
 His party, Chama Cha Mapinduzi (CCM), has dominated the political landscape since 1961 when multi-party politics were abolished under the founding President Julius Nyerere.

-Access to education has improved, but the quality of education has suffered and uneven spatial distribution of education and health expenditure persists.
+The selection of the Education sector by the Government as one of its priority areas under the new initiative, the BRN was appropriate.
+While access to education has improved over the past decade, the quality of education has suffered.
 While enrollment has improved, reaching universal education in primary schools, the main problem in the education sector is poor outcomes at the primary and secondary levels.
-Service delivery is also weak with slow growth in the number of qualified teachers and insufficient supply of textbooks and other inputs.
-The quality of secondary education has also been affected by low quality at the primary level.
-Progress in the health sector has been more uniform as shown in the Tanzania Demographic and Health Survey 2010, albeit starting from a very low level.
-Uneven spatial distribution of education and health expenditures among districts continues to be a serious issue, explaining the variations in access to and quality of education and health services observed in the country.
+Service delivery is weak with slow growth in the number of qualified teachers and insufficient supply of textbooks and other inputs.
+The quality of secondary education has been affected by low quality at the primary level.
+The BRN approach involves the establishment of delivery laboratories in the six selected priority areas (education, water, energy, agriculture, resource mobilization and transport), with each generating results frameworks.
+The approach hinges on prioritization, monitoring and accountability in terms of performance.

-On the structural side of the economy, the country faces challenges for productivity growth, including infrastructure gaps and existing constraints in the business regulatory environment.
-Insufficient and unreliable power supply remains as a major impediment to growth.
-While progress has been made, the country still needs more improvements in the quality and access to electricity services.
+Future economic growth will also depend on the ability of the Government to remove existing constraints on businesses.
+The most significant constraint on growth as reported by 80% of businesses operating in Tanzania, relates to the provision of electrical energy.
 On transport infrastructure, Tanzania has made notable progress in the rehabilitation and extension of the country’s road network.
 However, rural roads need more improvements as they raise production costs in the agriculture sector, and the rail systems are not effectively operated with poor infrastructure and equipment problems.
-While some progress has been made in regulatory environment reforms, the improvement has been too limited and uneven resulting, from the government’s perspective, in disappointing results in Doing Business and Africa Competitiveness Report rankings.
+Overall, Tanzania’s business environment remains unattractive, resulting in in disappointing rankings in Doing Business and Africa Competitiveness Reports.

-Tanzania needs competitive labor-intensive sectors to absorb the growing youthful labor force and regional integration will produce opportunities for building an export base for such sectors.
+Tanzania needs competitive labor-intensive sectors to absorb the growing youthful labor force, augmenting by approximately 800,000 every year.
 The current small market share of new, labor-absorbing export-oriented industries, together with inadequate human capital development (skill shortage), creates a medium-term risk of high youth unemployment.
 Growth in employment has so far largely come from domestically-oriented industries with the exception of tourism.
 There is a need to promote competitiveness gains in labor-intensive sectors such as manufacturing and services.

 The government needs to continue to fight corruption and strengthen transparency and accountability across sectors and at all levels.
 The government has made good progress in implementing the Extractive Industries Transparency Initiative, which will be increasingly important in the context of natural gas development.
 Strengthening public financial management in the country, both at the central and local government levels, is essential for high quality infrastructure investments, more effective service delivery, and attracting private investment.
 Another challenge is to address the so-called “quiet corruption,” such as teacher and health worker absenteeism, which is less visible than big-time corruption but occurs across a much wider set of transactions directly affecting a large number of beneficiaries.